IlasDev/FusionsPreview/README.md

 &nbsp;

+> [!WARNING]
+> This project is out of date and there are no plans in updating it.
+The sprites repository was moved and the code is not the best, so it's better to start from scratch.
+Feel free to fork.

 FusionsPreview is a free and open source tool for the game Pokémon Infinite Fusion for Android.
 <br>
 This is a small project, don't expect high activity or big features.